Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Abstract

 \section{Abstract}

 Self-organized three-dimensional (3D) ion Coulomb crystals in linear Paul traps naturally form concentric shells that provide a curved, atomically resolved interface for studying two-dimensional (2D) nanofriction.
 Building on prior work that used 2D ion crystals to investigate one-dimensional (1D) nanofriction and orientational melting, we leverage this foundation to extend friction studies from linear ion chains and planar rings to 3D shell structures.
 Using molecular-dynamics simulations, we first map shell formation as a function of ion number $N$ and the trapping aspect ratio, yielding a simple relation that can aid ion-number estimation in experiments.
-We compute a Peierls–Nabarro-type energy landscape for the rotation of the outer shell against the inner core, showing drastic changes in the effective energy barrier up to a factor of about 60 with only small changes in $N$.
-Using dynamical simulations, we apply rotational torques to the outer shell of selected systems and show that small changes in $N$ impact the commensurability between shells and can, in some cases, induce a hysteretic response due to torque-induced metastable states.
+We compute a Peierls–Nabarro-type potential for the rotation of the outer shell against the static inner core, by treating the angle of rotation as a collective coordinate.
+We find that changing $N$ by just one can alter the effective rotational barrier by up to a factor of $\sim7$, while in extreme cases changing $N$ by a few can modify the barrier by up to a factor of $\sim60$.
+We quantify a geometric commensurability measure and show that the barrier reflects a system-dependent interplay between the inter-shell interaction, the structural response of the outer shell and the confining potential of the trap.
+Using dynamical simulations, we apply rotational torques to the outer shell and identify pinned, stick-slip, and smooth-sliding regimes whose depinning thresholds depend sensitively on ion number, inner-shell geometry, and trap aspect ratio, with some configurations exhibiting hysteresis due to torque-induced metastable states.
 We find that spatially varying coupling to the inner-core corrugation can create coexisting fast and slow moving domains within the rotating outer shell, realizing multidimensional friction where intra-shell shear and inter-shell nanofriction act simultaneously.
-Our results have implications for stabilizing many-body systems and for the development of ultra-low-friction nanomechanical devices such as ion-based nanorotors and torque sensors.
+Our results highlight the utility of self-organized ion Coulomb crystals as model systems for 2D nanofriction and open up new possibilities for stabilizing complex systems and developing ultra-low-friction nanomechanical systems, such as ion-based nanorotors and torque sensors.